Whether they be related to money, time, or relationships, organizations are dealing with significant (and rising) employee turnover costs.

 For a job posting to be competitive, many organizations spend money on advertising vacant positions or even collaborating with a staff recruiting agency to secure the most qualified candidates.
 These external recruiters often ask for at least 10-20% of a new hire’s first year salary.

 The most sought-after top talent may need extra enticing offers to sign on the dotted line—external hires tend to demand up to 18% more salary than internal hires.
 Signing bonuses and relocation packages are increasingly in demand as organizations compete for star workers.
+You may also look at hourly rates for software developers to be aware of what the market is currently pricing.

 You’ve incurred a lot of spending for recruiting the new person; now what?
 You need to train them on how your company does things and help them assimilate to your organization’s culture.
 Leaders need to dedicate more 1:1 time to show new hires the ropes and assist them with on-the-job training.
 This process also extends to all the people involved with orientation meetings and the costs associated with buying new equipment and offering certification programs.